lewdry/ldblog/index.md

 I hold a masters degree in information management.
 My thesis *‘Do you even document, bro?’* explored the use of data in Australian tech start-ups.

 Before getting serious, I tried to be funny.
 In 2011 I co-wrote, co-produced and performed the comedy show *‘The Quotidian Revue’* at the Edinburgh Fringe.
 Broadway Baby called it **“Assured, witty and erudite”**.
 The Independent on Sunday called me a **“showstopper“**.
 All these years later, I’m still going on about it.

+I spend my spare time carrying children (usually mine), carving wood and making webapps like:

+* [‘ArtFlip’](https://artflip.pages.dev), a site which generates random public domain artwork; and
+* ['Playpip'](https://playpip.games), some sort-of-games I built with & for my aforementioned children

-Please reach out to me using the links below.
+If you'd like to get in touch, please reach out to me using the links below.

 Thanks for stopping by!